 AFTER SCHOOL

-The After School Program builds empathy for and a connection to nature through a 12-week program that includes nature mentorship, unstructured time outdoors, participant-led inquiry, and exploration in and around the school yard and nearby natural areas.
+The After School Program builds empathy for and a connection to nature through a 12-week program.
+Each program includes nature mentorship, unstructured play, child-led inquiry, and exploration in and around the schoolyard and nearby natural areas.

 PROGRAM OVERVIEW